elbin-cenisev/computer-game-quiz/README.md

 The quiz needs to be timed and assign a score to the user.
 It must then store the user's score as a key-value pair in local storage in order to be parsed and displayed in a highscore list.

+# Technologies Used
+Done with HTML5, CSS3, Javascript 1.8.5

 ## Link to the Deployed Website
 https://elbin-cenisev.github.io/computer-game-quiz/